What is Prilosec?

 Prilosec may also be given together with antibiotics to treat gastric ulcer caused by infection with Helicobacter pylori (H. pylori).

-Over-the-counter Prilosec OTC is used to help control heartburn that occurs 2 or more days per week.
+Over-the-counter Prilosec OTC is used in adults to help control heartburn that occurs 2 or more days per week.
 Prilosec OTC must be taken as a course for 14 days in a row.

-Prilosec is not for immediate relief of heartburn symptoms.
+Prilosec is not to be used for the immediate relief of heartburn symptoms.

 Diarrhea may be a sign of a new infection.
 Call your doctor if you have diarrhea that is watery or has blood in it.